takeshi4126/weather_music_evo26/README.md

 # Weather Sonification via a Latent Emotion Space

+This repository contains the script to convert weather data into music (sonification).

 ## Input data

 The following data are used to train the models.

+1. Numerical Weather Prediction (NWP) data from the UK Met Office [1].
+The downloaded and converted data for year 2023 is found as data/input_data/asdi_data.parquet.
-1. MIDI files from https://github.com/zBaymax/EIMG provided by the work [1].
-There is dataset.zip file in the repository.
-It should be extracted under input_data/dataset folder. e.g. input_data/dataset/0001.mid
+2. MIDI files from https://github.com/zBaymax/EIMG provided by the work [2].
+It should be extracted under data/input_data/dataset folder. e.g. data/input_data/dataset/0001.mid
-2. The Excel file containing the annotation of valence & arousal values to each MIDI files, provided by the work [1].
-Download it from the same repository above and put it in this folder.
+3. The Excel file containing the annotation of valence & arousal values to each MIDI files, provided by the work [2].
+Download it from the same repository above and put it in the data/input_data folder.
-3. The Excel file containing the annotation of valence, arousal, dominance and surprise values, provided by the work [2].
-Download it from https://www.mdpi.com/2073-4433/11/8/860/s1 and put the "Aﬀective Normative Data for English Weather Words supp Table S1.xlsx" file in this folder.
+4. The Excel file containing the annotation of valence, arousal, dominance and surprise values, provided by the work [3].
+Download it from https://www.mdpi.com/2073-4433/11/8/860/s1 and put the "Aﬀective Normative Data for English Weather Words supp Table S1.xlsx" file in the data/input_data folder.

 ## Execution